 In acting as expert witnesses, registrants do not enjoy any general immunity from fitness to practise proceedings.
-However, in dealing with allegations against such registrants, the HCPC must be careful not to interfere in matters which are within the remit of the relevant court or tribunal.
+However, in dealing with allegations against such registrants, the HCPC must be careful not to interfere in matters which are properly for another court or tribunal to determine.